ApiLogicServer/Docs/docs/Tech-DSL.md

-!!! pied-piper ":bulb: TL;DR - Use Python (code completion) to declare behavior"
+!!! pied-piper ":bulb: TL;DR - Use Python (code completion, named arguments) to declare behavior"

-    Declarative specifications are captured in Python, providing:
+    Python works well at multiple levels:

+    1. a **full OO language** for professional Developers

+    2. a **scripting language** for Power Users

+    3. a **Domain Specific Language (DSL)** for **capturing *declarative* logic and security specifications**, accessible to Business Users, providing:

         * Natural source control, code review etc.

         * Type Checking, based on IDE support for Python typing

         * Lookups, based on IDE support for Code Completion

 Declarative is a powerful technology, designed to provide agility and transparency with high level definitions.
 Such definitions comprise a DSL - a Domain Specific Language.
-This article explores how such language elements are captured and stored.
+This article explores how such language elements can be captured and stored using Python as a 4GL.

+&nbsp;

-## API Logic Server Declarative
+## API Logic Server is Declarative

 API Logic Server provides declarative support for: